ValaaLabs/valaa-stack/README.md

 Note: tools for managing reference authority deplyoments will likely be contained in a separate repository (as valma).

-## Inspire components

-Inspire client is divided into several sub-modules.
-For now they exist in the same repository but eventually might be separated.
-They share similarities in structure. @valaa/inspire is the top level entry point.
+## Primary Valaa packages

+For ease of development all primary packages still exist in the same repository.
+They might be gradually separated but as long as they remain their version numbers will progress in lock-step.
+@valaa/inspire is the top level entry point of the local development environment `Inspire Gateway`.
+These packages have similarities in their structure.
 Those extending the schema provide a root-level ContentAPI.js.
 Several modules provide an incremental test harness under */test/*TestHarness.
 @valaa/tools contains assorted generic tools.
-Some shared concepts between all the submodules:
+All packages share:

 - dev-depends: `jest`, `eslint`, `flow`, `babel`, `webpack`, `npm`
 - depends: `lodash`, `graphql`, `es5`, `various polyfills`